Hummer H1: The Hummer brand

 On June 2, 2009, General Motors attempted a sale of its Hummer brand to a Chinese company, Tengzhong, as part of its bankruptcy settlement.
-GM stated at the time that it hoped the sale would save about 3,000 jobs in the US.
+By October 2009, an agreement was reached following a year-long effort by GM to unload a brand "that had become synonymous with gas-guzzling excess."

 On February 24, 2010, General Motors announced that the company was shutting down its Hummer brand due to Tengzhong withdrawing its bid.
 Tengzhong stated that the bid was withdrawn due to a failure to get approval from the Chinese government.

 On January 30, 2020, General Motors announced the revival of the Hummer nameplate, which would be used as a new electric off-road vehicle within its GMC brand.
 The new vehicle, now known as the GMC Hummer EV, will have two variants, an SUV and a truck ("SUT").

 Production

 While there was no 2005 model year Hummer H1, the 2006 model year H1 Alphas were manufactured in both 2005 and 2006.
 A total of 448 H1 Alphas were produced from January through May 2005, and 281 H1 Alphas were produced from September 2005 through May 2006, when the production for the Hummer H1 officially ended.

 in 2017, VLF Automotive was contracted to build about 100 H1s from kits supplied by AM General.
 Called the Humvee C-Series, these will be exported to Africa, Europe, the Middle East, and China.